tsurdilo/my-temporal-dockercompose/README.md

 for the "temporal_system" namespace.

 ### Client access
-HAProxy / NGINX role is exposed on 127.0.0.1:7233 (so all SDK samples should work w/o changes).
-It is load balancing the two Temporal frontend services defined in the docker compose.
+Envoy / HAProxy / NGINX role is exposed on 127.0.0.1:7233 (so all SDK samples should work w/o changes).
+It is load balancing the two
+Temporal frontend services defined in the docker compose.

+### Envoy
+This sample uses Envoy load balancing by default.
+Check out the Envoy config file [here](/deployment/envoy/envoy.yaml) and make any necessary changes.
+Not this is just a demo so you might want to update the values where needed for your prod env.

 ### HAProxy
-This sample uses HAProxy load balancing by default.
-It load balances our two frontend servies.
+You can set up HAProxy load balancing if you want.
+It load balances our two frontend services.
 Check out the HAProxy config file [here](/deployment/haproxy/haproxy.cfg) and make any necessary changes.
 Not this is just a demo so you might want to update the values where needed for your prod env.